 With his short term goals sighted most positively on ultimate success in the ring, his long term future includes his partner, Kellie Dean, who describes him as “Brutal in the ring, but a big softie outside of it”.

-And when its time to hang up the gloves his ambition is to build self-esteem in young kids through coaching and self-defence training (and possibly having one or two of his own).
+And when its time to hang up the gloves his ambition is to build self-esteem in young kids through coaching and self-defence training and spending time with his beautiful daughter Jayda.

-Moxon’s notable success in 2012 brought significant emerging opportunities across the world, most notably in the US and Europe, where Moxon’s talent, record and persona has been getting a lot of attention and winning a lot of fans.
-It attracted top promotion Glory, with whom he signed a multi-year multi-fight deal in September 2012.
+Moxon’s notable success in 2012 and 2013 brought significant emerging opportunities across the world, most notably in the US and Europe, where Moxon’s talent, record and persona has been getting a lot of attention and winning a lot of fans.
+It attracted top promotion Glory, with whom he signed a multi-year multi-fight deal in September 2012 and for whom he fought and is scheduled to fight again through 2013.

 For more details, to arrange interviews or have questions answered, contact MC2 management on 0418 465 083.